aubreypwd/wpkickstart/README.md

 This is a flexible WordPress Plugin framework I like to use.
 It uses namespacing, a class-based structure, a simple `app()` callable for calling different services, and Grunt for language management.

-_Note this is intended for plugins, but can really go anywhere once it's converted._

 Want to see how it works, see below and [/services/example-service](/services/example-service) and even [services/replace-cli](/services/replace-cli) for examples on what it can do.

 ## To Use